wilsonhub/formMaker/README.md

 ####v1.0
 1. New FormWidget type: Switch.
-2. New way to define the form wisgets.
+2. New way to define the form widgets.
-2. Can set Titles in alert dialogs for Date and Time type form element.
+2. Can set Titles in alert dialogs for Date and Time type form widget.
-3. Can set Positive and negative texts for Date, Time and Switch type form wisgets.
+3. Can set Positive and negative texts for Date, Time and Switch type form widgets.
 4. Can set Date and Time formats (if unset, default format will be used).

 #### Header: